 Published by Routledge in the series Frontiers of Political Economy, this new book, Global Imbalances and Financial Capitalism, written by Jacques Mazier, Vincent Duwicquet, Luis Reyes, Sebastian Valdecantos and I, aims at exploring the complex interactions between these two aforementioned developments through the lens of non-mainstream macroeconomic modelling.

+Abstract.
 The past few decades have witnessed the emergence of economic imbalances at the world level and within the euro zone.
 The failure of mainstream economics to accurately predict financial crises, or model the effects of finance-led growth, highlights the need for alternative frameworks.